hashicorp/design-system/website/docs/components/badge/partials/guidelines/guidelines.md

 Badges are commonly used to communicate status of items and objects.
 To avoid relying solely on color as a means to communicate status, we recommend:

 - Including an icon that aligns with the intended severity or importance of the status.
-Some common examples of this are `check` for success/positive, `alert` for warning/caution, and `x` for error/critical.
+Some common examples of this are `check` for success, `alert` for warning, and `x` for critical.
 - Using explicit, straightforward language when communicating status, e.g., for items that are in a positive state, use "Successful" or "Active".

 <Hds::Badge @color="success" @type="filled" @icon="check" @text="Successful" />